cadCAD-org/cadcad-rust-poc/README.md

 ### A. Perf. comparisons of different implementations with cadCAD.rs

-Comparing "the time to complete a simulation" with a sample user config. (preys_predators) used with different implementations:
+Comparing "the time to complete a simulation" with a sample user config. (can be seen at the end) used with different implementations:

-(Full user config. can be seen at the end)

 | Implementation                   | Time to complete a simulation |
 |----------------------------------|-------------------------------|